I ended up in the hospital emergency ward twice, not because of a urinary tract infection but because I was trying to prevent one.

 I discontinued the cranberry supplements and started researching side effects, which took much deep diving into the few available published articles.
 I discovered that the concentration of cranberry in each pill was extremely high (like drinking eight, 8 oz. glasses) and such concentration was responsible for my reactions.

 The moral of the story: over-the-counter supplements can produce life-threatening effects.
 Since they do not go through the rigorous testing as prescribed medications, the public is not aware of the adverse reactions.

-I have since combated my menopausal UTIs with prescribed estrogen vaginal suppositories and no-sugar-added cranberry juice (just a small amount mixed with water and taken every other day).
+I have since combated my menopausal UTIs with prescribed estrogen vaginal suppositories and a daily pro-biotic.

 However, I still have some trepidation when eating cranberries with my turkey dinner!